State economists predict $686 million kicker in 2020

 On Wednesday, Aug.
 29, economists released their latest revenue forecast, which showed Oregon general and lottery fund resources in the current two-year budget to be about $20.44 billion, $166.8 million higher than projected several months ago.

 "Oregon's economic expansion has largely played out as expected in recent months, yet state revenue collections continue to outpace the forecast," economists wrote in a quarterly revenue forecast.
 "Much of the strong revenue growth can be traced to temporary factors, including the response of Oregonians to federal tax law changes and a spike in estate tax collections."

 While state economists expect to the state collect more revenue than previously expected in the current biennium, which concludes in mid-2019, they now expect to see less revenue in the 2019-21 budget period.
 Oregon taxpayers receive the kicker when actual revenue in the two-year budget cycle are 2 percent above the original budget.

 Economists predict taxpayers will receive about $686 million in 2020.
 The median taxpayer, earning between $35,000 to $36,000, can expect to get about $164 kicked back from state tax dollars.
 Higher income earners can generally expect larger kicker rebates.

 Economists also predict a corporate tax kicker of about $207.8 million, which will be dedicated to K-12 education in the next biennium.

 Generally, Oregon's economy continues to do well.
 While wage growth and household income is still growing, the rate of growth has slowed during the past few years.
 Much of Oregon's general fund revenue comes from income taxes.

-However, economists identified some risks that could pose a threat to the state's economy in the medium- and long-term, including "worrisome trends at the U.S. level," housing affordability, climate and natural disasters and federal fiscal policy.
+However, economists identified some downside risks that could pose a threat to the state's economy in the medium- and long-term, including, but not limited to, "worrisome trends at the U.S. level," housing affordability, climate and natural disasters and federal fiscal policy.